In this article, we explore DNA damage, its consequences, and how researchers are developing potential ways to repair it.

 Genomic instability is caused by DNA damage that isn’t repaired, as explained in the Hallmarks of Aging [1].

-Our cells use DNA as blueprints to make proteins and other materials needed for cell function and survival.
-However, during this process, a large amount of information contained in the DNA is ignored.
-This unused information is called junk DNA, the remnants of our evolutionary past.
+Our cells use DNA as a blueprint to make proteins and other materials for cell function and survival.
+However, a lot of information in the DNA is not used; this is junk DNA, a reminder of our evolutionary past.

 DNA damage can affect genes and their transcription, resulting in dysfunctional cells that may jeopardize tissue integrity and function.
-This is especially important when the DNA damage affects stem cells, which reduces the supply of replacement cells for tissue renewal.
+This is especially important when this damage affects stem cells.
+Damaged stem cells have a reduced capacity to make replacement cells for tissue renewal.

 Another possible outcome of damaged DNA is cells that mutate but do not destroy themselves.
 Instead, they continue to replicate, becoming increasingly mutated with each division.
 Cancer results if a mutation damages the systems that regulate cell division or disables tumor suppression.
 The unchecked and rampant growth of cancer is probably the most well-known consequence of DNA damage.